ysndr/MSc-Thesis/chapter/related-work.md

 #### Monto

-The authors of the Monto project[@monto,@monto-disintegrated] call this the "IDE Portability Problem".
+The authors of the Monto project[@keidelIDEPortabilityProblem2016,@sloaneMontoDisintegratedDevelopment2014] call this the "IDE Portability Problem".
 They compare the situation with the task of compiling different high level languages to a set of CPU architectures.
 In Compilers, the answer to that problem was the use of an intermediate representation (IR).
-A major compiler toolchain making use of this is the LLVM [@llvm].
+A major compiler toolchain making use of this is the LLVM [@lattnerLLVMCompilationFramework2004].
-Compiler frontends for different languages -- e.g. Clang[@clang], Rustc[@rustc], NVCC[@nvcc],... -- compile input languages into LLVM IR, a low level language with additional capabilities to provide optimization hints but independent of a particular architecture.
+Compiler frontends for different languages -- e.g. Clang[@lattnerLLVMClangNext,@lattnerLLVMClangNext], Rustc[@matsakisRustLanguage2014], NVCC[@nvcc],... -- compile input languages into LLVM IR, a low level language with additional capabilities to provide optimization hints but independent of a particular architecture.
 LLVM performs optimization of the IR and passes it to a compiler backend which in turn generates bytecode for specific architectures e.g. `x86_64`, `MIPS`, `aarch64`, `wasm`, etc.
 Notably through this mechanism, languages gain support for a range of architectures and profit from existing optimizations developed for the IR.